 Network management is the continuous process of monitoring a network to detect and diagnose problems, and of configuring protocols and mechanisms to fix problems and optimize performance.
 Traditionally, network management has been largely impenetrable to the research community since many of the problems appear both complex and ill-defined.
 In the past few years, the research community has made tremendous progress casting many important network management problems as optimization problems.
 Network optimization involves satisfying network management objectives by setting the tunable parameters that control network behavior.
 Solving an optimization problem involves optimizing an objective function subject to a set of constraints.
-It is well-established that convexity is a watershed between hard and easy optimization problems.
-Unfortunately, many optimization problems that arise in data networks are nonconvex, a primary challenge in network optimization.
-Consequently, these optimization problems are computationally intractable, with many local optima that are suboptimal.
+Unfortunately, while convex optimization problems are easier to solve, many problems that arise in data networks are nonconvex.
+Consequently, they are computationally intractable, with many local optima that are suboptimal.

-Jiayue He, Jennifer Rexford and Mung Chiang Princeton University, Princeton e-mail: {jhe, jrex, chiangm}@princeton.edu
+Jiayue He, Jennifer Rexford and Mung Chiang

+Princeton University, Princeton e-mail: {jhe, jrex, chiangm}@princeton.edu